If you have children, you may already know that reading aloud can help strengthen your bond.

 For example, when your child hears you reading to them, they may be more likely to try to mimic the sounds you’re making.

-If they struggle to mirror your emotions, it may be an early sign they will need speech therapy treatments for autism spectrum disorder.
+If they struggle to mirror your emotions, it may be an early sign they will need speech therapy for autism spectrum disorder.

 2. It Helps With Social Skills